status-im/nimbus-eth2/beacon_chain/spec/datatypes/migration.md

 size when an isomorphicCast attempt is made during compile time.
 Hopefully this will allow you to narrow down exactly which types are causing the issue.

+Most of these issues are caused by a missing duplicate item in one of your spec files.
+It could also be in the file `beacon_chain_db_immutable.nim`